FedBoosting: Federated Learning with Gradient Protected Boosting for Text Recognition: Experiments

 \subsubsection{Performance Comparison}

-We further consider that the reason for the divergence issue is the quality of datasets, see Figure~\ref{fig:samples}.
-That is to say, each local model trained on different private datasets has surely different generalization abilities.
-In our experiments, aggregating the global model rudely by averaging all the weights of local models may cause the decreasing of generalization ability, especially when the local updating iteration number is large (i.e. small batch size or large epoch number).
-So the proposed \ac{FedBoosting} prefers to give a more fair weight instead of a mean value by trading off the training and validation performance of a local model.
-Following this thought \ac{FedBoosting} first considers each model's validation results on every client's validation dataset, then collaborates with training results to compute weights of local models.
-The reason we think over training results is that usually a local model trained on high quality dataset has a nice fitness, while which may perform badly on a poor quality validation datasets.
-It is unfair to say this model has a poor generalization ability only considering its validation performance on different quality datasets.
-Inversely, a model that is trained on a poor quality dataset may perform very well on a high quality validation dataset as well, but we do not want this kind of local model to occupy too much among the global model.
-To this end, to leverage the performance of a local model, we first sum the validation results as a reference representing the local model's generalization ability.
-Furthermore, training results are taken into account to rectify the reference to obtain the final weights for each local model.
-It is observed in our experiments that the weights are about 55\% for the local model trained on \emph{Synth90K} dataset and 45\% on \emph{SynthText} dataset, which is reasonable cause we can see the accuracy results in Table~\ref{tab:results} that \ac{CRNN} models trained on \emph{Synth90K} dataset always obtain better performance comparing with whose trained on \emph{SynthText} dataset.
-While if we get rid of training results, the weight for the local model trained on \emph{Synth90K} dataset would be smaller than which on \emph{SynthText} dataset.
+We further posit that the divergence issue can be attributed to the quality of the datasets, as illustrated in Figure~\ref{fig:samples}.
+In other words, each local model trained on distinct private datasets undoubtedly possesses varying generalization capabilities.
+In our experiments, the crude aggregation of the global model by averaging the weights of local models may lead to a decline in generalization ability, particularly when the number of local updating iterations is large (i.e., small batch size or large epoch number).
+Consequently, the proposed \ac{FedBoosting} aims to assign a more equitable weight instead of a mean value by balancing the training and validation performance of a local model.
+Guided by this rationale, \ac{FedBoosting} initially takes into account each model's validation results on every client's validation dataset and subsequently incorporates training results to compute the weights of local models.
+The consideration of training results stems from the fact that a local model trained on a high-quality dataset typically exhibits a satisfactory fitness, which may, however, perform poorly on low-quality validation datasets.
+It would be unjust to deem this model as having inadequate generalization ability based solely on its validation performance across datasets of varying quality.
+Conversely, a model trained on a poor-quality dataset might excel on a high-quality validation dataset; however, we do not desire this type of local model to dominate the global model.
+As a result, to balance the performance of a local model, we initially aggregate the validation results as a reference representing the local model's generalization ability.
+Moreover, training results are factored in to adjust the reference and derive the final weights for each local model.
+Our experiments reveal that the weights amount to approximately 55.00\% for the local model trained on the \emph{Synth90K} dataset and 45.00\% on the \emph{SynthText} dataset, which is reasonable considering the accuracy results in Table~\ref{tab:results} that \ac{CRNN} models trained on the \emph{Synth90K} dataset consistently outperform those trained on the \emph{SynthText} dataset.
+If we disregard training results, the weight for the local model trained on the \emph{Synth90K} dataset would be smaller than that on the \emph{SynthText} dataset.